-This last weekend Thom and I drove to Pasadena to visit with our friends Dave and Michelle.
-It took some gas money to get there, but once we arrived, we hunkered down with a couple of bottles of wine and a great dinner that Michelle prepared and talked for hours, and hours.
+This last weekend Thom and I drove to Carlsbad to visit with our friends John and Michelle.
+It took some gas money to get there, but once we arrived, we hunkered down with a couple of bottles of wine, a great dinner that Michelle prepared, and talked for hours, and hours.
 We eventually went to bed (lucky for us they have a guest room) and then got up and talked and laughed over breakfast before returning home to the desert.
 Once the overnight bag was put away, it occurred to me that our brief trip was one of those priceless moments with friends that takes relatively little money but offers huge returns.
 In fact, cultivating deep friendships may be one of the SMARTest things any of can do on a regular basis to live a great life.

 1) They will make you healthier.
 Sheldon Cohen, PhD at Carnegie Mellon University did a study exposing adults to the common cold virus.
 He found that subjects with the least variety of social relationships were 4.2 times more likely to catch a cold.
 Harvard research shows that breast cancer participants are four times as likely to die from the disease than those with ten or more close friends.
 Also, notable in this study, proximity and the amount of contact with a friend wasn’t associated with survival—just having the friend was beneficial.
 It can lower blood pressure, protect against dementia and reduce depression.

 2) It will keep your brain sharp: A recent study by Oscar Ybara PhD at the University of Michigan, showed that people who chatted with friends for 10 minutes did better on cognitive tasks (Like memory and logic exercises) than those who didn’t.
 Friends, especially those who like to learn and explore new ideas, will broaden your perspective and challenge you to think in new ways.